etsangsplk/hashgraph-ledger/README.md

 A contract should not attempt to modify the ledger after it called resolve() or reject().
 If a contract should be considered fulfilled, it has to call resolve(result) . `result` may not be undefined.
 Note that the storage engine currently does not support ACID transactions, meaning changes to the the ledger are not rolled back if a contract terminates without calling resolve().
 We are exploring using postgres as data backend because the postgres transaction scheme fits perfectly onto the javascript promises mechanism.

-Note: At this point in time, the API to interact with the ledger state from within the contract is neither secure nor finalized and still highly experimental.
-We are providing a library of simple, general-purpose contracts in the [simple_contracts.js](https://github.com/buhrmi/quantumledger/blob/master/simple_contracts.js) file.
+Note: At this point in time, the API to interact with the network state from within the contract is neither secure nor finalized and still highly experimental.
+We are providing a library of simple, general-purpose contracts in the [simple_contracts.js](https://github.com/buhrmi/consensus/blob/master/simple_contracts.js) file.

 ## Transactions

-A transaction changes the ledger in some way.
+A transaction changes the network state in some way.

 A transaction can be executed like this.